xxueewa/flutter_pethy_app/README.md

-# flutter_testapp
+# flutter_pethy_app

-A new Flutter project.
+A new Flutter project for pet profile and medical records management.
+Implemented User Authentication with Firebase and persisted data in Cloud Firestore NoSql database.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: